SGDInstitute/apollo/content/collections/pages/mblgtacc/home.md

         content:
           -
             type: text
-            text: 'Let us bring you up to speed on MBLGTACC basics, such as program offerings, coordinating a group, how to register, and more.'
+            text: 'What is the MBLGTACC experience like?
+Let us bring you up to speed on MBLGTACC basics, such as program offerings, coordinating a group, how to register, and more.'
       -
         type: set
         attrs: